MidnightCarnations/MidnightCarnations/README.md

 Currently working on:
 - A national hackathon with some friends across colleges!
 - A personal project (a discord bot for my own uses!)
-- A SECOND personal project (generally nerdy website)
+- A SECOND personal project (generally nerdy website so I can learn web tech)

 Currently learning:
 - Python/C/Javascript/ML Basics